-VV 2 atch the video and complete the gaps in summarising sentences with one word: 1.
-Usain Bolt and Michael Phelps have contrasting, but both of them seem to be very 2.
+Wa atch the video and complete the gaps in summarising sentences with one word: 1.
+Usain Bolt and Michael Phelps have contrasting them seem to be very , but both of 2.
 Sports psychology may play a part in their 3.
 Brazil were the favourites.
-4. The match between Brazil and Mexico was incredibly to watch.
-5. Sports psychology could explain why underdogs can win despite all the 6.
-Sports psychology may also help when a devastating defeat.
-(0:0 00 - 3:30) W atch and answer the questions below: (4:45 - the end) Wl nat is sports psychology?
-What does it deal with?
-Wl nat factors are linked to success in sport?
+4. to watch.
+Sports psychology could explain why underdogs can win despite all the 5.
+6. Sports psychology may also he lp when a devastating ıg defeat.
+(0:0 00 - 3:30) Wa atch and answer the questions below: (4:45 - the end) Wl hat is sports psychology?
+What o does it deal with?
+W hat factors are linked to success in sport?
+W hat are some of the successful at hletes' strategies?

-Task 5 Reading Flow
+Task 3 Reading - Flow